 This Form 10-Q contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), which are intended to be covered by the safe harbors created thereby.
 Such forward-looking statements can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "might," "believe," "anticipate," "seek," "plan," "estimate," "could," "would," "continue," "pursue," or "should" or the negative thereof or other variations or similar words or phrases.
 These statements include the plans and objectives of management for future operations, including, but not limited to, plans and objectives relating to future growth and availability of funds.
 The forward-looking statements included herein are based on current expectations and there can be no assurance that these expectations will be attained.
 Assumptions relating to the foregoing involve judgments with respect to, among other things, future economic, competitive and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond our control.
-Although we believe that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could be inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this Form 10-Q will prove to be accurate.
+Although we believe that the assumptions underlying the forward-looking statements included in this Form 10-Q will prove to be accurate.
 In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.
 Readers are cautioned not to place undue reliance on forward-looking statements.
 Forward-looking statements speak only as of the date they are made.
 We do not undertake to update them to reflect changes that occur after the date they are made.